kalpanamali/-LIVER-PATIENT-ANALYSIS/README.md

 # Columns:

--Age of the patient
+- Age of the patient

--Gender of the patient
+- Gender of the patient

--Total Bilirubin
+- Total Bilirubin

--Direct Bilirubin
+- Direct Bilirubin

--Alkaline Phosphotase
+- Alkaline Phosphotase

--Alamine Aminotransferase
+- Alamine Aminotransferase

--Aspartate Aminotransferase
+- Aspartate Aminotransferase

--Total Protiens
+- Total Protiens

--Albumin
+- Albumin

--Albumin and Globulin Ratio
+- Albumin and Globulin Ratio

--Dataset: field used to split the data into two sets (patient with liver disease, or no disease)
+- Dataset: field used to split the data into two sets (patient with liver disease, or no disease)

 # Conclusion